miko53/jinjac/README.md

 Search of parameter could be improved by using a hash table on variable name

-- robustness

-error and limit management (currently some limit in stack of token is not managed)

 - object management

 Separate parameter and ast object and add a object form for parameter (design improvement)